Elm Street District

 Mission Statement

-West Reading
+West Reading Elm Street

-government officials dedicated to revitalizing West Reading’s
+officials dedicated to revitalizing West Reading�s older neighborhoods

-older neighborhoods through community development programs that
+through community development programs that create new home owners,

-create new home owners, modernize the housing stock, beautify
+modernize the housing stock, beautify the streetscape, improve safety

-the streetscape, improve safety and involve volunteers.
+and involve volunteers.

 Vision Statement

-Ten Points
+Ten Points will be a

-stable population of proud, mixed-income residents living in
+proud, mixed-income residents living in well-maintained mostly

-will be active in a variety of activities that improve the
+owner-occupied homes.
+Informed residents will be active in a variety of

-quality of life in the community.
-It will be attractive, safe,
+activities that improve the quality of life in the community.
+It will

-cultural facilities, major employers and access to preserved
+regional cultural facilities, major employers and access to preserved

 natural river parkland.

-West Reading Elm
+About West Reading

 Elm Street